-World reacts to election defeat for Viktor Orban, Hungary’s longtime PM
+World reacts to Peter Magyar defeating Viktor Orban, Hungary’s longtime PM

-Prime Minister Viktor Orban concedes defeat as early results show his Fidesz party losing parliamentary majority.
+Prime Minister Viktor Orban concedes defeat in election as early results show his Fidesz party losing parliamentary majority.

 Hungary’s opposition party Tisza is projected to win parliamentary elections in a landslide, ousting the Fidesz party of longtime Prime Minister Viktor Orban, who has led the country for 16 years.